Stonados

-Stonados (also known as Stonado) is a 2013 American-Canadian science-fiction action disaster television film directed by Jason Bourque.
+Stonados (also known as Stonado) is a 2013 American–Canadian science-fiction action disaster television film directed by Jason Bourque.
 It is set in Boston and was filmed in Victoria, British Columbia.

 Synopsis

-A tourist group see a Waterspout that forms in the ocean off the coast of Plymouth Rock, then it quickly disappears.
-Meanwhile, a man playing basketball in Boston gets hit by the rock that falls from the sky out of nowhere.
+A tourist group see a waterspout that forms in the ocean off the coast of Plymouth Rock, then it quickly disappears.
+Meanwhile, a man playing basketball in Boston gets hit by a rock that falls from the sky out of nowhere.

-Maddy, a police officer investigating the falling stones calls her brother Joe, a science teacher to help her investigate.
-Lee, a weather reporter and Joe’s friend also comes to the scene to investigate.
-They realize that the tornado formed in the sea may have thrown up stones from the sea floor.
-Joe’s son, Jackson, and Daughter, Megan, have gone to the harbor by themselves, Joe tries to phone them but he can’t get hold of them.
+Maddy, a police officer investigating the falling stones, calls her brother Joe, a science teacher, to help her investigate.
+Lee, a weather reporter and Joe's friend, goes to the scene with Joe.
+They theorize that the tornado formed in the sea may have thrown up stones from the sea floor.
+Joe's son Jackson and daughter Megan have gone to the harbor by themselves.
+Joe tries to phone them but can't get hold of them.

-Ben, a lighthouse keeper on Little Brewster Island, phones Joe telling him about the tornados he is seeing forming in the sea off the coast which is picking up stones and throwing them.
+Ben, a lighthouse keeper on Little Brewster Island, phones Joe telling him about the tornados he is seeing forming in the sea off the coast which is drawing up and dropping stones.
 The tornados are forming near the harbor, so Joe makes an announcement to evacuate the harbor area.

-A waterspout forms in the middle of the harbor, forming a tornado, starts throwing stones onto the surrounding land, injuring people and destroying buildings.
-Everyone runs from the harbor, as Joe and Lee search the area to find his children.
-Maddy turns up as the tornado dies down.
-Joe finds his children who have safely survived the storm.
+A waterspout forms in the middle of the harbor, forming a tornado, and starts dropping stones onto the surrounding land, injuring people and destroying buildings.
+People run from the harbor, as Joe and Lee search the area to find his children.
+Police officer Maddy, who is Joe's sister, turns up as the tornado dies down.
+Joe finds his children who have survived the storm.
 Lee predicts that there will be a lot more tornados forming due to recent volcanic eruptions in the area.
-Joe runs some computer simulations which back up Lee’s predictions.
+Joe runs some computer simulations which back up Lee's predictions.

 Another tornado forms in the ocean, and one of the stones hits a car.
-Joe, Lee and Maddy investigate finding that the stone is extremely cold, it explodes and shatters destroying the car.
+Joe, Lee and Maddy investigate, finding that the stone is extremely cold.
+It then explodes and shatters, destroying the car.
 The biggest tornado yet forms in the Charles river basin, throwing out stones on both sides of the river, causing widespread destruction and killing many people.
 Lee and his cameraman televise this event, and advise people to stay in their homes.
 The Field Operating Agency (FOA) see this announcement and want to organize a widespread evacuation of the coastal areas.
-Joe predicts that the tornados might move inland, causing even more destruction.
+Joe suggests that the tornados may move inland, causing even more destruction.